Coal preparation plant

-A coal preparation plant (CPP; also known as a coal handling and preparation plant (CHPP), coal handling plant, prep plant, tipple or wash plant) is a facility that washes coal of soil and rock, crushes it into graded sized chunks (sorting), stockpiles grades preparing it for transport to market, and more often than not, also loads coal into rail cars, barges, or ships.
+A coal preparation plant (CPP; known as a coal handling and preparation plant (CHPP), coal handling plant, prep plant, Coal Washery, tipple or wash plant) is a facility that washes coal of soil and rock, crushes it into graded sized chunks (sorting), stockpiles grades preparing it for transport to market, and more often than not, also loads coal into rail cars, barges, or ships.

 The more of this waste material that can be removed from coal, the lower its total ash content, the greater its market value and the lower its transportation costs.

 Run-of-mine (ROM) coal

 The coal delivered from the mine that reports to the coal preparation plant is called run-of-mine, or ROM, coal.
 This is the raw material for the CPP, and consists of coal, rocks, middlings, minerals and contamination.
 Contamination is usually introduced by the mining process and may include machine parts, used consumables and parts of ground engaging tools.
 ROM coal can have a large variability of moisture and maximum particle size.